-Working remotely can pose a challenge for any organisation.
-Even more so (as in our case) the business was originally started this way, with no prior experience of the traditional working day.
-Every member of our team lives and works in a different city, and any new staff receive their initial training on-line.
-Working remotely is a challenge, but there’s no doubt that if you can get it to work correctly, your productivity can literally go through the roof.
+Working remotely can pose a challenge for any organization.
+Even more so if (as in our case) the business was originally started this way, with no prior experience of the traditional working environment.
+Every member of our team lives and works in a different city, and any new staff receive their initial training online.
+Working remotely is a challenge, but there’s no doubt that if you can get it to work correctly, your productivity can go through the roof.

 So how have we managed to turn an apparent stumbling block into an advantage?

 In this blog post, we will explain how we work remotely in our organization and how this situation has enabled us to create a clearly-defined working model.